-The Service aims to preserve investors' capital by focusing on businesses in two distinct sectors, which we believe are lower risk than some other tax efficient sectors:
+The Service aims to preserve your capital by focusing on businesses in two distinct sectors, which we believe are lower risk than some other tax-efficient sectors:

-- Businesses trading from freehold premises: These businesses provide a level of protection compared to companies with no tangible assets because, in the event of a failure of a business, there should still be some value in the freehold property.
+- Businesses trading from freehold premises: these businesses provide a level of protection compared to companies with no tangible assets.
+This is because, in the event of poor trading, there will usually still be value in the freehold property.
 Examples include hotels, health clubs and care homes.

-- Energy businesses: these businesses usually benefit from government-backed subsidies that provide an income that is capable of being forecast with a high degree of certainty, which should help to manage risk.
+- Energy businesses: these businesses usually benefit from income that can be forecast with a high degree of certainty, which should help to manage risk.
 Examples include solar, wind, anaerobic digestion, reserve power, combined heat and power (CHP).

-For past performance information, including Factsheets and the latest available share prices, please click here.
+Please find past performance information, including factsheets and the latest available share prices here.
 Please remember, past performance is not a reliable indicator of future results.